pymc-devs/pytensor/doc/extending/inplace.rst

 .. note::

-   Inplace operations in Pytensor still work in a functional setting: they need to return the modified input.
-Symbolically, Pytensor requires one :class:`Variable` standing for the input before being modified and another :class:`Variable` representing the input after being modified.
+   Inplace operations in PyTensor still work in a functional setting: they need to return the modified input.
+Symbolically, PyTensor requires one :class:`Variable` standing for the input before being modified and another :class:`Variable` representing the input after being modified.
 Therefore, code using inplace operations would look like